JaredKipngetich/Python-project-for-data-science-AI-and-Development-/README.md

 Python project for data science, AI and Development.
 This repository has been created as partial fullfillment of a course in Data science.
 Web scrapping is an important tool to learn in Data Science.
+While it is true that one does not need to know coding for him to web scrapp, it is nevertheless true that coding is key in data science.